InformaticsMatters/ansible-infrastructure/provisioning/README.md

 Individual directories should have their own `README.md` files.

 >   Most instruction assume you're using the project requirements in
-    in Conda or a virtual environment.
+    Conda or a virtual environment.

 ## Ingress controller and ELB (AWS)
 With a _bare_ cluster ready you can install an nginx ingress controller